Innovation and Business Edge

 5. There is a big difference between information and knowledge.

 6. Facts on their own are not interesting.
 Computers can produce these.
 Human beings come into their own when we realise that one fact relates to another and we have an idea.
+7. Increasing use of computers is mitigating against creativity, increasing information access rather than reflecting on knowledge.

 8. In order to be creative one needs to be on a much slower time frame, with no distractions.